mikezano/zano-press/src/markdown/showcase/2025-05-12 Animated Checkered Background.md

   height: 200px;
   background: linear-gradient(
     45deg,
-    black 25.5%,
+    var(--azure) 25.5%,
     transparent 25%,
     transparent 75%,
-    black 75%,
+    var(--azure) 75%,
-    black 0
+    var(--azure) 0
   );
 }
 ```

-In the `background: linear-gradient(...)` definition we start with an orientation of 45deg.
+In the `background: linear-gradient(...)` definition we start with an orientation of `45deg`.
 This will slant the gradient and go from bottom-left (0%) to top-right (100%).
-It starts with the color black and when it moves ~25% through we start transitioning to the next color.
+It starts with the color defined via the variable `--azure` and when it gets ~25% through we start transitioning to the next color.
 In this case the next "color" is transparent and starts at 25% as well.
-This causes an immediate transition between black and transparent value leaving a solid-looking triangle shape in place.
+This causes an immediate transition between `--azure` and transparent value leaving a solid-looking triangle shape in place.
 We do the same towards the end of the gradient range to get a triangle shape on the top right.

-Note: The `.5%` added on the first black value helps in avoiding a very thin gap that can appear between it and the triangle from second layer that will be applied later on.
+Note: The `.5%` added on the first `--azure` value helps in avoiding a very thin gap that can appear between it and the triangle coming from second layer that will be applied later on.

 <div class="animated-background layer-a"></div>